Course rules for R5I Graduate Certificate in Journalism, Media and Communications

 3. To qualify for the degree, the candidate shall: pass units comprising: (a) coursework units totalling 50%;

 4. The units which may be included in a course for the degree shall, unless otherwise approved by the dean, be in accordance with the Schedule.

-5. Units may be counted towards the degree only if they have been taken in accordance with prerequisites determined by the Faculty of Arts and as summarised in the Schedule.
+5. Units may be counted towards the degree only if they have been taken in accordance with prerequisites determined by the College and as summarised in the Schedule.

 6. A candidate normally may not enrol in any semester in units totalling more than 50% weighting, or if the candidate is in full-time employment during any given Semester, more than 25% weighting.